List of Subjects

 Intermediate Level

-A background in Environmental Science is valuable for nearly all university undergraduate courses.
+A background in Environmental Science is valuable for a wide range of university undergraduate courses.
 Topics covered include sustainable development, the nature and behaviour of the Earth’s crust, atmosphere, water, population dynamics, human populations, and ecosystems.
-Key issues, namely the exploitation of energy sources, waste management, and agricultural practices, are examined.
-Students will gain insight into different types of pollution affecting soil, air, and water, and how these impact living systems and human health.
+Key issues such as energy use, waste management, and agricultural practices are examined.
+Students gain insight into different forms of pollution affecting soil, air, and water, and how these impact living systems and human health.

 Special Considerations